Quarticai/QuarticGym/docs/pensim_challenge.rst

    b. the average batch yield so far

-4. You will at least need to perform better than the baseline, which is generated with Bayesian Optimization as its core.
+4. You will at least need to perform better than the baseline, which is generated with Bayesian Optimization (BayesOpt) as its core.

    a. best batch yield plot (best so far)

    b. average batch yield plot (accumulated)

-   c. actual numerical result (1k) as well as the code to generate it
+   c. actual numerical result (1k), as well as the code to generate it,
       can be accessed.
 Also to record the time it takes to run BayesOpt for each batch.